qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     (old Felix) and level-inappropriate daemons (Authority in OMNI, where there are no safes).
   * **Fix** Daemon-spawning lasers use the same spawn list as Fractal and the initial device spawns.
   * **Credit**: Qoalabear
+* Smoke grenades: Dynamic edges
+  * Smoke clouds spawn fake "smoke edge" units at their edges, that can be seen by guards outside the cloud as an investigation prompt.
+(Because guards outside the cloud can't see into the cloud, and the vision block isn't something the game engine directly supports as being "seen".)
+  * Overlapping smoke clouds don't create duplicate "smoke edge" units.
+If those clouds have different expiry times (only possible with mods), then after the first cloud expires, it may have cleaned up smoke edges that were needed for guards to recognize the still-remaining clouds.
+  * However if the smoke cloud ends at a doorway, closing the door after throwing the smoke grenade doesn't remove the smoke edge on the far side of the door.
+Guards will come investigate, even though there's no smoke (or indication of it) on that side of the door.
+  * Conversely, if a door is opened (or with mods, a wall is broken) at the edge of the cloud, then no new smoke edge is created.
+Guards won't be able to see through the door, but won't have any reaction to the cloud.
+  * **Fix** Smoke edge fake units keep track of the clouds that they're part of.
+Smoke edges only despawn when they have no associated clouds remaining.
+  * **Fix** Smoke edge units are spawned at all tiles that are just beyond the cloud's boundary, but are only visible to guards if there's an open adjacency into the actual cloud.
+This is kept updated whenever doors/walls are modified.
+(Technical note: smoke edge units manage their visibility by moving off the map when disconnected from their cloud.)
+  * **Credit**: Qoalabear

 ## Always-Enabled Fixes